nextflow-io/nextflow/docs/operator.rst

-limit       Limits the number of retrieved records for each file to the specified value. decompress  When ``true`` decompress the content using the GZIP format before processing it (note: files whose name ends with ``.gz`` extension are decompressed automatically) elem        The index of the element to split when the operator is applied to a channel emitting list/tuple objects (default: first file object or first element) types       When ``true`` the types of values are inferred.
-Alternatively it can be a list providing the type for each csv column or a map with [columnName:columnType].
+limit       Limits the number of retrieved records for each file to the specified value. decompress  When ``true`` decompress the content using the GZIP format before processing it (note: files whose name ends with ``.gz`` extension are decompressed automatically) elem        The index of the element to split when the operator is applied to a channel emitting list/tuple objects (default: first file object or first element) types       List providing the type for each csv column or a map with [columnName:columnType].
 =========== ============================